DaintyJet/Armitage_Notes/README.md

 ```
 tail -f `~/.msf4/logs/framework.log
 ```
-* this way all the logs as they are created will be printed to the terminal
+* this way all the logs as they are created will be printed to the terminal as they are created

 ## Exploit Error Messages